Kotlin/KEEP/proposals/suspend-CoroutineContext-context-parameter.md

 </tr>
 </table>

-Please note that the suggested change doesn't break binary compatibility.
+Please note that the suggested change doesn't break binary compatibility since the property is `InlineOnly`.

 We kill two birds with one stone:
 1. We can close [KT-15555](https://youtrack.jetbrains.com/issue/KT-15555),